matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-hyperchain/locally.md

 docker-compose -f docker-compose-zkstack-common.yml up -d postgres
 ```

-in case you don't want to use the docker Postgres database above but another one you already have locally, make sure its version is 14 and it is running and accepts connections at `postgres://postgres@localhost/zksync_local`.
+In case you don't want to use the docker Postgres database above but another one you already have locally, make sure its version is 14 and it is running and accepts connections at `postgres://postgres@localhost/zksync_local`.
 You can test with:

 ```bash
 psql -h localhost -U postgres -d postgres -c 'SELECT 1;'